-- 5.01 The SEN Code of Practice (2015) does not assume that there are rigid categories of Special Educational Need, but recognises that children's needs can be described using four broad areas.
-These are: - Communication and Interaction Cognition and Learning - Social, Emotional and Mental Health difficulties - Sensory - Physical - 5.02 The SEN Code of Practice (2015) makes it clear that "all teachers are teachers of pupils with special educational needs." - 5.03 Early identification of SEND pupils is important to us.
-The Trust will use appropriate screening and assessment tools, and ascertain pupil progress through: - Evidence obtained by teacher observations and assessments - Internal assessment (following PAT's regular and detailed calendar of tracking and assessment) - Screening and diagnostic tests - Records and feedback from the family of Schools - Information from parents - External exam results - External agency information - 5.04 Usually, it is a combination of the above rather than one single factor which is used to determine a pupil's SEND. - 5.05 The purpose of identification is to work out what action the school needs to take, not to fit a pupil into a category.
-We believe that identifying need at the earliest point and then making effective provision improves long-term outcomes for the pupil. - 5.06 A pupil has SEND when their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
-This means provision that goes beyond the differentiated approaches and learning arrangements normally provided as part of high quality, personalised teaching. - 5.07 Assessments of progress are made every term and those pupils making less than expected progress, given their age and individual circumstances, are identified.
-This can be characterised by progress which: - Is significantly slower than that of their peers starting from the same baseline. - Fails to match or better the pupil's previous rate of progress. - Fails to close the attainment gap between the pupil and their peers. - Widens the attainment gap. - 5.08 It can include progress in areas other than attainment for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.

-- 5.09 Our school identify the needs of pupils by considering the needs of the whole pupil, not just the special educational needs of the pupil.
-The following are NOT SEND but may impact on progress and attainment:

-- Disability (the Code of Practice outlines the "reasonable adjustment " duty for all settings and schools provided under current Disability Equality legislation these alone do not constitute SEND).

-- Attendance and Punctuality.

-- Health and Welfare.

-- Being subject to a Child Protection or Child in Need Plan.
+- 5.1 The SEND Code of Practice (Jan 2015) does not assume that there are rigid categories of Special Educational Need, but recognises that children's needs can be described using four broad areas.
+These are: - Communication and Interaction Cognition and Learning - Social, Emotional and Mental Health difficulties - Sensory - Physical - 5.2 The SEND Code of Practice (Jan 2015) makes it clear that "all teachers are teachers of pupils with special educational needs." - 5.3 Early identification of SEND pupils is important to us.
+The Trust will use appropriate screening and assessment tools, and ascertain pupil progress through: - Evidence obtained by teacher observations and assessments. - Internal assessment (following the Trust's regular and detailed calendar of tracking and assessment). - Screening and diagnostic tests. - Records and feedback from the family of schools.

+- Information from parents. - External exam results. - External agency information. - 5.4 Usually, it is a combination of the above rather than one single factor which is used to determine a pupil's SEND. - 5.5 The purpose of identification is to work out what action the School needs to take, not to fit a pupil into a category.
+We believe that identifying needs at the earliest point and then making effective provision improves long-term outcomes for the pupil. - 5.6 A pupil has SEND when their learning difficulty or disability calls for special educational provision, namely provision different from or additional to that normally available to pupils of the same age.
+This means provision that goes beyond the differentiated approaches and learning arrangements normally provided as part of high quality, personalised teaching. - 5.7 Assessments of progress are made every term and those pupils making less than expected progress, given their age and individual circumstances, are identified.
+This can be characterised by progress which: - Is significantly slower than that of their peers starting from the same baseline. - Fails to match or better the pupil's previous rate of progress. - Fails to close the attainment gap between the pupil and their peers. - Widens the attainment gap. - 5.8 It can include progress in areas other than attainment, for instance, where a pupil needs to make additional progress with wider development or social needs, in order to make a successful transition to adult life. - 5.9 Our schools identify the needs of pupils by considering the needs of the whole pupil, not just the special educational needs of the pupil.
+The following are not SEND but may impact on progress and attainment: - Disability (the SEND Code of Practice (Jan 2015) outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation these alone do not constitute SEND). - Attendance and Punctuality. - Health and Welfare. - Being subject to a Child Protection or Child in Need Plan. - EAL. - Being in receipt of Pupil Premium Grant. - Being a Child in Care. - Being a child of Serviceman/woman.
-- EAL

-- Being in receipt of Pupil Premium Grant.

-- Being a Child in Care.

-- Being a child of Serviceman/woman.